What's in this Guide?

 Image: by Stephen Coley, via Wikimedia Commons

-This Guide is intended to help clarify copyright issues surrounding the use of online images and provides a list of digital image collections vetted by professional librarians.
-In addition, it offers search tips and a list of editing programs used by Landmark College faculty, staff, and students.
-Explore at your leisure and feel free to Ask Us if you have any questions!
+This Guide is intended to help clarify copyright issues surrounding the use of online images and provides a list of digital image collections vetted by librarians.
+In addition, it offers search tips and a list of editing programs used by Landmark College faculty, staff and students.
+Explore at your leisure and feel free to contact us with questions large and small.

 Tell us what you think